kyhau/docker-notebook/docker-orchestration.md

     1. **Global**: There is no pre-specified number of tasks for global service.

 1. **Raft** (**Docker Consensus Algorithm**)
-   1. In Docker swarm mode, manager nodes implement the Raft Consensus Algorithm to manage the global cluster state.
-   1. The consensus algorithm is to make sure that all the manager nodes that are in charge of managing and scheduling tasks in the cluster, are storing the same consistent state.
+   1. In Docker Swarm mode, **manager nodes** implement the Raft Consensus Algorithm to manage the **global cluster** state.
+The consensus algorithm is to make sure that all the manager nodes that are in charge of managing and scheduling tasks in the cluster, are storing the same consistent state.
    1. Raft requires a majority or quorum of (N/2)+1 members to agree on values proposed to the cluster.
    1. Raft tolerates up to (N-1)/2 failures.
    1. If a quorum is not reached, the existing tasks will keep running.
    1. If a quorum is not reached, the system will not process any more requests to schedule additional tasks.

    This means that in a cluster of 5 Managers running Raft, if 3 nodes are unavailable, the system cannot process any more requests to schedule additional tasks.
 The existing tasks keep running but the scheduler cannot rebalance tasks to cope with failures if the manager set is not healthy.

 #### `docker swarm`